 Regional Graduate Scholarship: The Regional Graduate Scholarship program is designed to reduce out of state tuition costs for new students from VT, RI, NJ, MA, CT, NH, and PA entering into select academic areas.

-Federal Loan Programs: Full time, domestic graduate students in good academic standing may be eligible for Federal Direct Unsubsudized Stafford loans.
+Federal Loan Programs: Full time, domestic graduate students in good academic standing may be eligible for Federal Direct Unsubsidized Stafford loans.

 In addition to University of Maine funding opportunities, a variety of external scholarships may be available for graduate students.
 We encourage you to explore funding sources outside the University through professional groups, local communities, and affiliations.